 The OGC (a tongue n’ cheek poke at the industries’ ‘mythical’ Old Boys Club) hopes to help women within the photography industry connect, exhibit, promote Read More

 TIME reached out globally to the most acclaimed female photojournalists, curators and directors of photography in the industry, asking them to select one female photojournalist that they believe is worthy of recognition.
 The result is an astonishing collection of brilliant work from around the world.
-For me, this list includes many photojournalists I have never Read More
+For me, Read More

 This course has been set up by Katy Deepwell, editor of n.paradoxa: international feminist art journal.